afunnydev/tinysociety/content/articles/2018-11-30-tiny-house-laws-in-the-united-stats.md

 ---
 title: Tiny House Laws in the United States;
-description: >-
-  Go to guide for understanding how tiny house-friendly is any particular state in the USA.
+description: Go to guide for understanding how tiny house-friendly is any particular state in the USA.
 We update this guide frequently with new regulations and codes.
 slug: tiny-house-laws-united-states
 author: molli
 image: /img/tiny-house-laws-maps.jpg
 overlay: true
-date: '2018-12-13'
+date: 2018-12-13
+lastmod: 2024-06-12
 notloaded:
   need: true
 listing:
   title: Tiny House Laws in the United States; States That Allow Tiny Houses
-  description: >-
-    The following information on tiny house laws in the United States should be perceived as guidelines for understanding how tiny house-friendly a particular state is, as regulations and codes are actively changing.
+  description: The following information on tiny house laws in the United States
+    should be perceived as guidelines for understanding how tiny house-friendly a particular state is, as regulations and codes are actively changing.
   image: /img/tiny-house-laws-by-state-square.jpg
-likes: '50'
 categories:
   - Tiny houses
 i18nlanguage: en
 menuid: articles
-ordre: 0
 infographic: false
 draft: false
 noindex: false
 mapsjs: true
+ordre: 0
+likes: "50"
 ---
 ## A Breakdown of States That Allow Tiny Houses